 Disclaimer: This is no way a complete guide – this is some notes which are compiled in a short meeting.
 SQL Azure is an evolving product.
 All the notes are accurate when this article was written.

 - Each Table must have clustered index.
 Tables without a clustered index are not supported.

-- Each connection can use single database.
-Multiple database in single transaction is not supported.
+- Each connection can use a single database.
+Multiple database in a single transaction is not supported.

 - ‘USE DATABASE’ cannot be used in Azure.

 - Global Temp Tables (or Temp Objects) are not supported.